 Cleft lip and palate are some of the most common birth conditions that affect a baby’s mouth and face.
 Usually, an oral surgeon is a part of a treatment team to treat cleft lip or cleft palate, along with speech therapists, ear and nose specialists, and other medical professionals.
-Our surgeons offer consultations and treatment for cleft lip and cleft palate at our offices in Los Angeles, CA, and Bakersfield, CA.
+Our surgeons offer consultations and treatment for cleft lip and cleft palate at our office in Los Angeles, CA.

 A cleft lip or palate develops during early pregnancy.
 When the two sides of the face develop, each side forms separately before joining.
 Sometimes, the two sides of the roof of the mouth, the upper lip, or both don’t fuse together properly, leaving an opening or cleft.
 Cleft lip and palate can cause problems for children when trying to eat and speak normally.

 It’s important to treat these conditions as soon as possible to prevent digestion problems, issues with the inner ear, and other related conditions.
 Luckily, most children with cleft lip and palate can achieve normal eating, speaking, and appearance with treatment.

 Cleft Lip Treatment

 Typically, cleft lip surgery is done when the child is roughly three months old.
 The goal of the surgery is to bring the two sides of the lip together and restore the function and appearance of the mouth.
 If the nostrils have also been affected by the cleft, your surgeon may address the nose during this procedure or in a later surgery.
 In some cases, more than one surgery is necessary throughout a child’s life to fully repair the cleft as the face develops.